MaxSvargal/cascade/dspec/cfv_internal_code.dspec.md

             END_IF
         END_FOR

-        // Apply automatic layout if requested
-        IF useAutoLayout AND nodes.length > 0 THEN
+        // Apply automatic layout if requested with left-to-right orientation IF useAutoLayout AND nodes.length > 0 THEN
             TRY
                 DECLARE layouted = AWAIT CALL layoutNodes WITH nodes, edges, layoutPresets.systemOverview